mishelashala/intro-to-ddd/003-strategic-design.md

 Teams in a partnership don't need to know all the internal details of each other.

+### Shared Kernel

+Continious integration, specially in projects with many and teams, can be slowed down by the inherent complexity of having to coordinate too many, or too big, teams.
+This is an expected side-effect that will generate race conditions between integrations, specially in uncoordinated environments.

+These race conditions will end up causing a mismatch between already defined contracts and interfaces, causing conflicts and rework for the parts involved.

+To combat this we must designate a small subset of the domain: a shared kernel.
+This subset must have the approval of all teams.

+Aim to keep the shared kernel small.
+Only the minimum amount of functionality that supports the model should be accepted as part of it.
+If you need to extend the kernel, always build on top of it following the open-closed principle.

+If something needs to be agreed on by all the teams before changing it, then that subset of functionally also must be migrated into the shared kernel.
+One good example of this is database tables and models.

+The shared kernel will endup generating a upstream-downstream relationship with teams.
+To avoid slowing down other teams always use continious integration and versioning to avoid breaking existing functionally and to have breaking changes under control.

 [^modular-monoliths]: See [Modular Monoliths](http://www.kamilgrzybek.com/design/modular-monolith-primer/)
 [^micro-services]: See [Microservices](https://en.wikipedia.org/wiki/Microservices) on Wikipedia
 [^inverse-conway-s-manouver]: See [Inverse Conway's Manouver](https://ctocraft.com/blog/how-can-the-inverse-conway-manoeuvre-help-drive-organisational-change/)